 - Work in full cooperation with other teams in the Organisation and representatives of Member States to find opportunities and novel manners of performing field work more efficiently, and accommodating conflicting requirements within our financial constraints.

-The Operations and Administration Branch provides administrative, technical and logistical support for inspections and missions in accordance with the quality assurance regime, and ensures timely and efficient procurement and maintenance of inspection equipment.
+The Operations and Planning Branch provides administrative, technical and logistical support for inspections and missions in accordance with the quality assurance regime, and ensures timely and efficient procurement and maintenance of inspection equipment.

 The Branch’s Situation Centre provides 24-hour support, develops and maintains a comprehensive operating picture, ensures secure and reliable communications and provides information analysis to facilitate crisis management operations.
 The Situation Centre also provides situation briefings to the OPCW’s leadership to facilitate decision making.